ChiHaoLu/DWMZK-2-FAOMA/README.md

 ```

 ### Circuit
 1. Compile circuit and generate the verifier of your token circuit in the `circuits` folder.
-Make sure your `input.json` is correct, and you have download the **Power of Tau** from [here](https://github.com/iden3/snarkjs#guide).
+Make sure your `input.json` is correct, and you have downloaded the **Power of Tau** from [here](https://github.com/iden3/snarkjs#guide).
 ```sh
 $ bash ./scripts/build_circuits.sh
 >